Some links in this post may be affiliate links

 Yes.
 Ti Plant can be grown outdoors in USDA Hardiness Zones 10a-12b.
 Place it in a shaded location away from hot direct sunshine to avoid brown sunscorch leaf spots.

-Cordyline terminalis prefers an average warmth of 18-290C with a minumum of 150C.
-Keep it away from drafts to avoid a temperature flactuations which can result in brown leaf tips, leaf drop and reduced growth.
+Cordyline terminalis prefers a warmth of 18-290C with a minumum of 150C.
+Keep it away from drafts to avoid a temperature flactuations which can result in brown leaf tips, leaf drop, drooping, yellowing and reduced growth.

-Ti Plant flourishes in a humidity of 50-55%.
-If the air is too dry, set the pot on a wet pebble tray to up humidity or grow the plant in the moist areas of the home.
-Maintain good air flow to minimize fungal diseases.
+Hawaiian Ti Plant flourishes in a humidity of 50-55%.
+If the air is too dry, it may result in brown leaf tips.
+To up humidity, group the plants together, set the pot on a wet pebble tray or grow the plant in the moist areas of the home.
+Do not mist the leaves and maintain good air flow to minimize fungal diseases.

 Feed it monthly in spring and summer.
 Stop feeding in fall and winter as growth is minimal and feeding at this time can cause fertilizer burn.